mickey/videojs-progressTips/README.md

 ![videojs-progressTips](https://dl.dropboxusercontent.com/u/3086081/DONT-DELETE/videojs-progressTips.png)

-This plugin was tested on video.js 4.2.0 and 4.2.1.
+This plugin was updated to and tested on video.js 4.6.4.
 It depends on jQuery.

 ## Getting Started